 Although there are many different health benefits to infrared saunas, they do not work for everyone.
 Some people should avoid infrared saunas if they have certain diseases such as cardiovascular problems or hypotension.

 If you have any health conditions that may be exacerbated by extreme and/or dry heat, consult with your medical professional before using an infrared sauna.

-Is It Ok to Use Infrared Sauna Every Day?
+Is It OK to Use the Infrared Sauna Every Day?

 How Long Should You Stay in an Infrared Sauna?